Newburyport Recreation for All Seasons

 Offering whale watching trips, Isle of Shoals trips, dinner cruises, charters for weddings, parties, business meetings and more.

 Bicycling, running, jogging and walking around the flat streets of the city are popular pastimes.
-Bicycles may be rented right in downtown Newburyport at both EZ Pedaler and Riverside Cycles!
+Bicycles may be rented right in downtown Newburyport at Riverside Cycles!
 Experience Newburyport in a whole new way by trekking around town, throughout Maudslay State Park or head down to Plum Island.
 Bikes can be rented for 2 hours, half day, full day, weekend, week or month!

 Boating, Windsurfing and Kayaking